titaneric/titaneric.github.io/static/latex/resume.typ

   ),
   main: (
     section(
-        content: "Certified Kubernetes Administrator, dedicated software engineer, persistent learner, and enthusiastic open source contributor.
+        content: "Certified Kubernetes Administrator, dedicated software engineer, persistent learner.
 Skilled in automation of system administration, operation, monitoring, and cloud-native solution such as Kubernetes and Containerization.
 Confident in self-learning, large-scale and multi-repo code tracing."// I'm honored to receive the Arctic Code Vault Contributor at GitHub and give short talks about Kubernetes metrics at K8s summit in 2021."
     ),
     section(
       title: "Work Experience",